adamnieto/django/README.md

 ```

 ### Surpress Warnings
-A file called `xss_suppressions.txt` is created in the same directory as `manage.py` the first time the server is run.
+A file called `xss_suppressions.txt` is created in the same directory as `manage.py` the first time the `runserver` command is executed.
 This file can be used to tell django to ignore certain lines in templates that may be producing warnings.
 This is different from silencing warnings.
 Adding a suppression makes the XSSDetector ignore possible vulnerabilities for the suppressed line given.

 Please use the following format when adding suppressions (start on the 6th line):